How do I report flashing traffic signal lights?

 - For county intersections, call Bernalillo County at (505) 848-1540 Monday through Friday from 8:00 AM until 5:00 PM.
 After hours, call the Bernalillo County Sheriff's Department at (505) 798-7000.

 The City installs new traffic signal equipment and modifies existing equipment.

 The City operates and maintains approximately 625 signalized intersections throughout the city.
 This includes:

 - Repairing and/or replacing signal equipment that has been damaged or destroyed.

 - Performing preemptive maintenance of signal equipment in order to reduce the probability of signal failures and annual inspection and testing of equipment to ensure reliability.

 - Improving signal timing.
 A concerted effort has been made to increase the number of signals that are interconnected and controlled by a central system capable of adjusting timing automatically in order to reduce traffic delays and allow for efficient traffic flow.

-The City rehabilitates approximately 50 signalized intersections per year.
+The City rehabilitates signalized intersections each year.
 These efforts include: